About Prepositions:

 For example: think about, listen to, depend on, look at, etc.

-Prepositions and Gerunds:
+Prepositions and gerunds:

 Gerunds (verbs ending in -ing and functioning as nouns) are often used after certain prepositions, such as I’m interested in learning, She’s good at swimming, etc.

-Prepositions and Infinitives:
+Prepositions and infinitives:

-Infinitives (to + base form of a verb) can also be used after certain prepositions, like She agreed to help, He decided to go, etc.
+Infinitives (to + base form of a verb) can also be used after certain prepositions, like she agreed to help, he decided to go, etc.

-Prepositions at the End of Sentences:
+Prepositions at the end of sentences:

 In informal English, prepositions are sometimes used at the end of a sentence, although it is generally considered more formal to place them earlier in the sentence.